dak1234/google_homepage/README.md

 This project is my attempt at recreating the google homepage.
 Over the course of this project I will demonstate skills in basic HTML and CSS.
 I will also use the developer tools to analyze elements.
-I am also using git for version control so I am practicing using that workflow
+I am also using git for version control so I am practicing using that workflow.

+From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)